ivy-rew/efbpad/README.md

     `kbreader /dev/input/event3 | fbpad the_shell_cmd`.
     `kbreader` is spiritually identical to inkvt's onscreen keyboard, except it interprets key events rather than soft-keyboard touches.
-  - When fbreader is started it tries to attach to a tmux session (or it creates one if )
+  - When fbreader is started it tries to attach to a tmux session (or it creates one if it doesn't exist).
+It's using the one from NiLuJe's misc Kobo utilities package.

 The included font `regular.tf` was produced using fbpad_mkfn: